 Bypass Beowulfs last two pitches up the short step to the right and trudge up canyon for approximately 20-30 minutes until the canyon walls give way to a broad open fork.
 Take the left fork and hike 10 minutes through possibly deep snow to two perpendicular ice curtains.
 The curtain on the left is WI 2 and the one on the right is more WI 4. * Wee Wolf, III, WI 2/ 30m * Fur Face, III, WI 2/ 50m * Sitkas Slide, III, WI 3+/ 100m * Kelsos Curtain, III, WI 4/ 300m * Tuk Taku, IV, WI 3+/ 300m * Last Moose, IV, WI 3/ 100m * Husky Howl, III, WI 4/ 65m * Lupine Lunge, IV, A2, WI 3+/ 40m * Fang and Fist, V, WI 5/ 400m * Chikoot Passage, IV, WI 4/ 300m * Taiga Trot, IV, WI 2/ 100m * Werewolf Waltz, IV, WI 3/ 150m * Idle Incisor, IV, WI 4+/ 60m

 The important aspect of the Ghost regarding safety is that you are on your own.
 You are not always within the boundary of the National Parks and access can be difficult and long for rescue personnel.
 I highly advise you take a Satellite Phone (for communication with loved ones who might worry if you get stuck) and always be prepared to spend the evening (read sleeping bag, shovel, etc).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Ghost:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Ghost: